Table 23: Respiratory Agents - Inhaled

 - one of the following:

-- member has a claim for a nebulized respiratory product and no claims for inhalers within the last month; or
+- member has a recent paid pharmacy claim for a nebulized respiratory product and no recent paid pharmacy claims for inhalers; or

-SmartPA: Claims for arformoterol and formoterol will usually process at the pharmacy within the quantity limit of 120 mL/month without a PA request if the member (≥ 18 years of age) has a history of MassHealth medical claims for COPD, has a history of paid MassHealth pharmacy claims for a nebulized solution within the last month, and has no history of paid MassHealth pharmacy claims for an inhaler within the last month.†
+SmartPA: Claims for arformoterol and formoterol will usually process at the pharmacy within the quantity limit of 120 mL/30 days without a PA request if the member (≥ 18 years of age) has a history of MassHealth medical claims for COPD, has a history of paid MassHealth pharmacy claims for a nebulized solution within the last 30 days or has a history of paid MassHealth pharmacy claims for any nebulized solution for ≥ 15 days of therapy within the last 30 days, there is no history of paid MassHealth pharmacy claims for an inhaler within the last 30 days, and there is no history of paid MassHealth pharmacy claims for an inhaler for ≥ 15 days of therapy within the last 30 days.†

 - Documentation of the following is required: